BlueOnionLabs/api-interview-question-spacex/README.md

 2. https://github.com/r-spacex/SpaceX-API/blob/master/docs/v4/launches/schema.md

 ## The Problem:
-We want to have an *hourly* record of the starlink satellite locations (latitude, longitude).
+We want to have an *hourly* record (think of storing a 'snapshot') of the starlink satellite locations, represented by 'latitude' and 'longitude'.
 We want to be able to query a database to answer the question "Where is the latitude/longitude Starlink satellites for launch <launch id> on the date <some date here>?"

 ## The Task: